Can You Use Urine to Fertilize Plants?

 A Lush Garden Starts With a Little Urine

-In fact, human urine is sterile, granted it is taken from a healthy individual.
+In fact, human urine is sterile, so long as it is taken from a healthy individual.
 A study conducted by the Journal of Agricultural and Food Chemistry found urine to be a hygienic means of plant fertilization.
-It was also uncovered that urine fertilized plants produced more biomass and exhibited faster growth rates compared to plants receiving a chemical based fertilizer.
+It was also uncovered that urine fertilized plants produced more biomass and exhibited faster growth rates compared to plants receiving a chemical-based fertilizer.
 So when it comes down to it, it's really sad that urine use is limited by social taboos.

 Benefits and Uses

 - Natural Fertilizer: Human urine is composed mainly of Nitrogen, Phosphorus and Potassium.
 It just so happens that these are also the three macro-nutrients required by plant life.
 So, what's considered waste by many is actually a great food for plants.
 With a NPK level of 18:2:5, urine is an optimal fertilizer for plants during their vegetative stage of growth.

 - Compost Booster: If you're in the business of starting a compost pile, treating a pile that won't 'heat up,' or getting your compost started after a cold winter, urine is the trick.
 In every situation above, the addition of urine will boost bacterial colonies by adding much-needed nitrogen.
 The regular addition of urine to compost piles will ensure that the pile remains healthy and hot.